-For year two of the SAM Summit Series, we are very fortunate to have ten up-and-coming leaders in the mountain resort industry as our mentees.
-These mentees either applied or were nominated to participate in the program this year.
-Learn more about the program and meet this year's mentors!
+For year two of the SAM Summit Series, we were very fortunate to have ten up-and-coming leaders in the mountain resort industry as our mentees.
+These mentees either applied or were nominated to participate in the program.

 Christina Mattsson, Director of Outdoor Programs, Suicide Six, Vt.

 Christina is a snowboarder, mountain biker, and horseman with a passionate commitment to outdoor education.
 She holds a Bachelor of Science in animal science from the University of Rhode Island and a Master of Arts in education, with a focus on curriculum and instructional methods, from Castleton University.
 She began her career in 2001 at Killington, Vt., as a snowboard instructor.
 During her tenure, she rose through the ranks in the Snowsports School, serving as team leader, children’s programs supervisor, and then children’s programs director.
 In 2017, Christina joined the team at Vermont’s Woodstock Inn & Resort and Suicide Six Ski Area as the sports programming director.
 She was recently appointed as the director of outdoor recreation, events and partnerships, managing all aspects of the Snowsports School and tickets and guest service operations, as well as winter and summer programming, camps and special events.
 Also a certified mountain bike instructor and racer, Christina helped conceptualize, open, manage, and develop programming for Suicide Six’s new bike park.
 Off the mountain, she is a master certified horseback riding instructor, and operates Epic Life Fitness, LLC, specializing in sport-specific training for skiers, riders, and cyclists.